opisboy29/postgres-timescale-postgis/replication/README.md

 docker compose -f docker-compose.yml -f replication/docker-compose.replica.yml down db_replica
 ```

-Remove the replica data directory (`data_timescale/replica`) only if you are sure you no longer need it.
+Remove the replica data directory (`data_timescale_replica`) only if you are sure you no longer need it.

 ---